mskf1383/pashmak/README.md

 println 'hello ' + $name; # say hello to $name :)
 ```

-when we run this code, output is this:
+When we run this code, output is this:

 ```
 what is your name? <input>parsa hello parsa
 ```

-after print `what is your name? ` program waits for input, and when you type something and press enter, program prints `hello <your-input>`
+After print `what is your name? ` program waits for input, and when you type something and press enter, program prints `hello <your-input>`

-for example here I entered `parsa` as input and program printed `hello parsa`
+For example here I entered `parsa` as input and program printed `hello parsa`

-we can get input from user like above example
+We can get input from user like above example

-also look at this example:
+Also look at this example:

 ```bash
 $num1; $num2;